-The US Dietary Guidelines recommend limiting calories from added sugars and saturated fat, and specifically getting less than 10% of your calories a day from added sugars.
+The United States Department of Agriculture Guidelines recommend limiting calories from added sugars and saturated fat, and specifically getting less than 10% of your calories a day from added sugars.

 Source: NHANES Source: FDA

 Rethink Your Drink

 According to a 2014 study by the Centers for Disease Control and Prevention, 59% of adults living in the Midwest reported consuming one or more sugary drinks on a daily basis.
 Most people try to reduce their calorie intake by focusing on food, but another way to cut calories may be to change what you drink.